HafizAhmedMoon/ngx-hooks/README.md

   });
   ```

-Note: In provider, the only `OnDestroy` lifecycle can be used other lifecycle will be ignores.
+Note: In provider, only `onDestroy` lifecycle can be used other lifecycle will have no effects.

 ## Helpers